Products

 A permanent contract with the carrier, not temporary roaming permissions.

 The fastest way to understand the difference is to look at who NuvoLinQ holds the agreement with, and what authority that agreement carries.
 A roaming SIM borrows permission from a host carrier.
-A direct-Tier-1 SIM is the carrier's own subscriber.
+A direct-Tier-1 SIM is authorized on the carrier through NuvoLinQ's direct agreement.

 Roaming SIM